Changissnz/fiction_and_the_western_debt/README.md

-mixing together, there is occasional foreign skilled labor that enters into the Western nation, doing some work in some archaic foreign way, publicly announcing their work, and then either settling down in the Western nation via sponsorship of corporate wealth, leaving the Western nation, or getting deported.
+mixing together, there is occasional foreign skilled labor that enters into the Western nation, doing some work in some archaic foreign way, publicly announcing their work, and then either settling down in the Western nation via sponsorship from corporate wealth, leaving the Western nation, or getting deported.
 There are lines drawn for the industrial work, services economy, and manufacturing bases.
 Going back to the question of "where do we draw the line?" for A.I., it seems in the haste of some futurists and policy-makers, they completely forget